PRANAY130/CivicNexus/README.md

 gsutil cors set cors.json gs://civicpulse-9fe2f.appspot.com
 ```

 You should see a message confirming that the CORS policy has been updated.
-Once you've completed these steps, the image upload functionality in your app will work correctly.
+Once you've completed these steps, the image upload functionality in your app will work correctly

 ## Application Workflow